 For the full recipe with measurements, head to the recipe card at the end of this post.

-How to make Onion Chutney & Cheese Swirl Bread
+How to make Cheese & Pickle Swirl Bread Rolls

-To make the dough, stir together the flour, yeast and salt.
-Then add the water and oil and bring it together into a dough, then knead it for 5 minutes in a stand mixer with the dough hook attachment.
-Leave it to rise for 1 hour in a warm place.
+To make the dough, stir together the flour, yeast and salt in your mixing bowl.
+Then add the water and oil and bring it together into a dough.
+Knead it for 8-10 minutes in a stand mixer with the dough hook attachment, or by hand.
+Leave it to rise for 1 hour in a warm place, or until doubled in size.

 Roll the dough out onto a floured surface into a rectangle shape.
-Then spread the onion chutney out all over the dough.
-Then sprinkle over the cheese - I used mature cheddar.
+Spread the pickle out all over the dough, then sprinkle over the cheese and roll the dough up into a sausage shape from the short end.

 For the full recipe with measurements, head to the recipe card at the end of this post.